"Independence Day" for their child

 “We talk about Medomak all the time,” she says fondly.
 She recalls a time when her third child sat down at the meal on the last night and cried that he didn’t want to go home.

 “We loved being unplugged,” she says.
 “It’s such a peaceful setting, with camp fires every night.
-Everyone sits around the fire and tells stories, we sing songs, and all the kids tell these corny jokes that every enjoyed.
+Everyone sits around the fire and tells stories, we sing songs, and all the kids tell these corny jokes that everyone enjoyed.
 It’s amazing how quickly you get to know everyone.
 It’s a hard place to leave.”Back to Family Stories